Becoming You With Julie

 Perfect pairings

-• Add protein: Try crispy baked tofu, tempeh, or edamame on the side — or toss them right into the stir fry.
+• Add protein: Try crispy baked tofu, this sweet and spicy tofu recipe, tempeh, or edamame on the side — or toss them right into the veggie stir fry.

-• Also great with: Spicy Thai Peanut Sauce or this Stir Fry Sauce — both give this veggie base a whole new spin.
+• Also great with: Asian peanut noodle sauce or stir fry sauce — both give this veggie base a whole new spin.

 Zucchini stir fry in a bowl with rice.